jacksondunstan/UnityNativeScripting/README.md

 ## Fast Compile Times

-C++ compiles much more quickly than C#.
-Moderate size projects typically take 10+ seconds to compile in C# but only about 1 second to compile in C++.
+C++ [compiles much more quickly](https://github.com/jacksondunstan/cscppcompiletimes) than C#.
+Incremental builds when just one file changes-- the most common builds-- can be 15x faster than with C#.
 Faster compilation adds up over time to productivity gains.
 Quicker iteration times make it easier to stay in the "flow" of programming.

 ## Fast Device Build Times